bramdebouvere/fltouch/README.md

 - Sliders now function in free control mode
 - Changing the tempo using the jog wheel now works
 - Added basic scrubbing functionality, hold shift for more accuracy
+- Name/Value button can now be used to rename tracks
 - Various bugfixes and improvements

 More improvements later...